SaaS idea validation

 03

-Freelancer sample report
+Recruiter sample report

-View freelancer sample
+View recruiter sample

-Freelancer sample report
+Recruiter sample report

-View freelancer sample
+View recruiter sample

 Validate your candidate idea